kantarcise/Low-Noise-Amplifier-Design/README.md

 If the amplifier is stable at the frequency; for a low noise design, we might want to take a look at the **"Noise Parameters"** .

-3 parameters that is crucial here can be given as *"Minimum Noise Figure, Optimum reflection coefficient and Resistance Value"*
+These 3 parameters that is crucial can be given as *"Minimum Noise Figure, Optimum reflection coefficient and Resistance Value"*

+In a low noise amplifier design, with the used transistor; we know the values for a low noise transistor.
+In fact, the noise paramters can be found in the datasheet for "FHX76LP".

 ## Simulation

+After completing the design; we move on to the simulation, to evaluate our calculations for our low noise amplifier.

 ## Results & Future Work